ikushlianski/ikushlianski.github.io/readme.md

-## These are a couple of my beginner works
+## Ilya Kushlianski.
+Some beginner works

 #### Slider with preloader
 An animated slider that switches slides every couple of seconds.
 A custom preloader looks neat!